If you or someone you know is experiencing family violence and need urgent assistance phone police on Triple Zero (000).

 Police Response to Family Violence

-The Act provides police with the authority to intervene in family violence incidents.
-Tasmania Police applies a pro-intervention policy in relation to family violence.
+The Family Violence Act, 2004 provides police with the authority to intervene in family violence incidents.
+Tasmania Police applies a pro-intervention policy in relation to family violence, holding perpetrators of family violence to account for their actions.
 In appropriate cases, police may also issue a Police Family Violence Order or make application to a Court for a Family Violence Order.
 Orders are made to increase the safety of victims.

 A major focus of the Safe at Home initiative is to support adult and child victims to enable them to remain in or quickly return to their own home in safety wherever possible.

 Police officers throughout the State have received specialist family violence training to provide an enhanced service to victims of family violence.

 In addition, each of the three police geographical districts has a dedicated Family Violence Unit.
 Members of these teams are able to provide a range of services to support victims in crisis situations and improve their safety.
 Family Violence Units were moved under the command of Detective Inspectors in charge of Criminal Investigation Units in the three geographical commands in March 2017 in order to reinforce the whole of government criminal justice response to family violence.

 Safe at Home is an integrated whole-of-government criminal justice response and intervention system to family violence that aims to:

 - Improve the safety and security for adult and child victims of family violence in the short and long term;